aneirine/aneirine/README.md

 ### Hi, I'm Anna 👋
 I'm working as a Java Backend Developer using Spring Framework.
+For a long time, I was passionate about developing applications for Android.

 I’m currently learning recative web on Spring (WebFlux) and microservice architecture, which i already like a lot.
 Like programming, but have no idea what to code.
-So, if you have one just write me on LinkedIn
+So, if you have one just write me on [LinkedIn](https://www.linkedin.com/in/anna-shypilova/)